Halryang/halryang.github.io/micro.md

 title: 잡담
 permalink: /micro/
 ---
+"There's no such thing as writer's block.
+That was invented by people in California who couldn't write." − Terry Pratchett

+*at 2015-10-22*

+***

 “The work never matches the dream of perfection the artist has to start with." *− William Faulkner*

 *at 2015-05-29*